seed-labs/seed-labs/manuals/vm/seedvm-manual.md

 Go to the `Display` category, and select the `Screen` tab.
 If the display does not seem to work properly, try to increase the amount of video memory.
 In our testing, `58 MB` seems to be sufficient.
-(Low video memory may cause a black screen error on virtual machine. )
+(Low video memory may cause a black screen error on VirtualBox. )

 ![display](./Figs/vm-setting-display.png)